Close-up of a cannabis leaf, highlighting visible trichomes and intricate details.

 What are flavonoids?

-In cannabis, flavonoids are responsible for some of the subtle differences in smell, flavor, and color between different strains.
-They also contribute to the plant’s health and vitality.
+Flavonoids are a group of plant metabolites thought to provide health benefits through antioxidant effects.
+In cannabis, they are responsible for some of the subtle differences in smell, flavor, and color between different strains.

 Why are flavonoids important in cannabis cultivation?